minism/master/README.md

 Update the heartbeat for a game server.
 Request body should be:

     {
-        "uuid": The UUID of the game server, "signature": The HMAC-SHA1 hex digest of MASTER_KEY+uuid, }
+        "name": The name of the game server, "signature": The HMAC-SHA1 hex digest of MASTER_KEY+name, }

 # Deploying